 The University Secretariat supports the Board of Governors and the General Faculties Council, acting as the gateway and facilitator for communication and interaction among the Board, General Faculties Council, senior management and other constituents, and managing the operations of the Board, General Faculties Council and their committees.

-The University Secretariat is also an ombudsman, facilitator and neutral space within the governance process and advocates for effective oversight and decision making, promoting shared governance and providing expert governance advice to the University community.
+The University Secretariat is also an ombuds, facilitator and neutral space within the governance system and advocates for effective oversight, decision making and accountability, promoting shared governance and providing expert governance advice to the University community.